okta/okta.github.io/_source/_posts/2019-06-20-ionic-4-tutorial-user-authentication-and-registration.md

 ### Running with Android Studio 3.3.2

 When I first tried this in Android Studio, I received a Gradle Sync error:

 ```
 The minSdk version should be declared in the android manifest file.
 ```

 In the right pane, it offered a link for me to click on to fix the issue.
 I clicked on it, then clicked **Do Refactor**.

 {% img blog/ionic-4-login/android-studio-sync-error.png alt:"Android Studio Sync error" width:"800" %}{: .center-image }

-I was prompted to update Gradle, and clicked **Update**.
+I was prompted to update Gradle and clicked **Update**.

 {% img blog/ionic-4-login/android-studio-gradle-upgrade-3.3.png alt:"Upgrade Gradle" width:"600" %}{: .center-image }